5jt/dyalog-cookbook/manuscript/05_logging.md

 However, `APLTreeUtils` is in use for more than 10 years now, it comes with a comprehensive set of test cases and it is documented in detail.
 That makes the choice rather easy.

-Therefore we remove the two functions from `Utilities` and change `CountLetters←`:
+Therefore we remove the two functions from `Utilities` and change `CountLetters`:

 ~~~
       CountLetters←{